-Yes, a public body can ask the Attorney General's PAC to issue an advisory opinion regarding compliance with FOIA.
-For example, if a public body expects to receive FOIA requests for a certain record or category of records that it maintains and is not certain if those records must be disclosed under FOIA, the public body can ask the PAC for an advisory opinion regarding whether the record(s) must be disclosed under FOIA or fall under a FOIA exemption.
+Yes, a public body can ask the Attorney General's PAC for guidance on how to comply with FOIA.
+For example, if a public body expects to receive FOIA requests for a certain record or category of records that it maintains and is not certain if those records must be disclosed under FOIA, the public body may contact the Public Acess Bureau through the FOIA hotline (1-877-299-3642) or by e-mail (publicaccess@atg.state.il.us) for assistance.
+A public body may also ask the PAC for an advisory opinion regarding whether the record(s) must be disclosed under FOIA or fall under a FOIA exemption.
 The Attorney General's PAC is not required by law to issue an advisory opinion in response to a request.